 Workplace Wellbeing & Behaviour Change

-The 20% Of Workplace Wellbeing Habits That Drive 80% Of Results
+The 20% of Workplace Wellbeing Habits That Drive 80% of Results

 The 80/20 rule.

-The Problem With Trying To Do Everything
+The Problem With Trying to Do Everything

-Overly complex
+Overly complicated

 Difficult to sustain

-Hard for employees to engage with consistently
+Hard for employees to understand

-Individually, these may all be helpful.
+Individually, each initiative may be useful.

 But collectively, they can create noise.